Lewisville Regional Park

 - 307 parking spaces, plus 23 disabled parking stalls

-Effective Monday, April 3, 2017, Clark County Parks will resume charging daily parking fees year-round at Lewisville Regional Park.
-Daily parking fees will be:
+Effective April 3, 2017, Clark County Parks has resumed charging daily parking fees year-round at Lewisville Regional Park.
+Daily parking fees are:

 - $2 for motorcycles